frederik-j-jensen/EvolutionOfTrust/EvolutionOfTrust/README.md

 # Exploration of scenarios with biased actors

-Next I implemented every Actor having a colour attribute and a new Biased Actor that always trust someone with the same colour and always cheat someone with a different colour.
-Also, five new populations (PopulationBuilders) explore how a Biased Actor compete in different scenarios.
+Next, I implemented every Actor having a colour attribute and a new Biased Actor that always trust someone with the same colour and always cheat someone with a different colour.
+Also, five new populations (PopulationBuilders) explore how a Biased Actor competes in different scenarios.

 The program runs a number of scenarios and writes the output into a text file.